 Sarah Shaw: Let’s say someone uses your ContactAnyCelebrity.com service and they send stuff out to ten people and it doesn’t get returned to them.
 How do they know if the celebrity actually got the product?
 Can they use their name?
 What gives you the authority to say, “I sent my product to Kristin Davis and Sarah Jessica Parker because I have these really cute handbags or jewelry or whatever, and it didn’t come back to me.
 How would you know for sure that they received it, can you use their name, and how would you be able to use their name?

 Jordan McAuley: I don’t recommend sending an expensive product to a celebrity in the mail because you’re right, it may never come back.
 The person in the mailroom could just take it who’s not even the celebrity’s assistant.
 Or the celebrity’s assistant could take it.
 If you’re worried about losing something expensive, I wouldn’t send it.
 Also, after 9/11, a lot of entertainment companies began returning packages when they don’t know where they’re coming from.
 Also, for example, people send scripts to studios.
 The studios just return scripts unopened because say they open it and a movie comes out a year later and it’s kind of along the same lines as the script that was sent.
 There have been a lot of lawsuits in the past with screenwriters claiming that a studio stole their idea.
 So they just return packages unopened.
 I recommend sending a nice note saying that you’re willing to customize something for the celebrity.
 Say you’ll send it free and you just need to know who to send it to.
 You always want to offer something customized.
 I wouldn’t just send a purse.
 But if you send a note with some photos and a brochure about you and say, “I’d love to send Sarah Jessica Parker a customized purse,” then the odds are more likely they’ll get back to you.
 You have to send it to the right person.
 People always think they’re supposed to send products to the celebrity’s agent.
 Everyone says, “Oh, send it to the agent” or “contact their agent.”
 The agent is the worst person to send your product to.
 I worked at two talent agencies.
-First of all that’s not their job.
-Second they’re not even nice about it.
+First of all, that’s not their job.
+Second, they’re not even nice about it.
 They’ll just take it or throw it away or whatever.
 You want to send it to the celebrity’s publicist.
 If they don’t have a publicist, send it to the manager.
 Management companies are smaller firms and they’re nicer.
 The publicists are sometimes big corporate companies, but their job is to handle products and clothes and things like that for the celebrity.
-You kind of have to experiment.
-It would be great if there was a perfect step-by-step system, but every company, representative and celebrity is different.
+You have to experiment.
+It would be great if there was a perfect step-by-step system, but every company, representative, and celebrity is different.
 There are so many things that come into play.
 It’s really just testing and seeing what works best for your product.

 Sarah Shaw: Yeah, wouldn’t it be great if there were just steps one through ten; follow them and you’ll be famous.